subomi/articles-dump/.github/ISSUE_TEMPLATE/article-proposal.md

 ---
 name: Article Proposal
 about: When you want to propose an article, use this template
-title: ""
+title: ''
-labels: proposal
+labels: proposal, article
-assignees: ""
+assignees: ''

 ---

 > Please fill this out as best you can.
 It's for our internal use only.
 Your writing doesn't need to be perfect.